-That’s right today’s millennial generation, now the largest generation in the workforce, in fact doesn’t want a boss at all.
+That’s right today’s millennial generation, now the largest generation in the workforce, doesn’t want a boss at all.
 Let that sink in for a minute…

 If you are a leader today this distinction suggests that most of what you’ve learned or been taught in the past about leadership is null and void for leading future generations.